 Being an adolescent is difficult.
 It is an unsteady time that can be marked by exploration of the world, making choices, and making mistakes.
 Parenting an adolescent can be just as hard.
 It can feel so scary and helpless for parents when their children are hurting, in distress, or acting in self-destructive ways.
 Even worse than seeing our loved ones struggle is when we feel the walls they are putting up toward us, and we are unable to reach them to help, guide, and comfort.
 Sometimes these communication patterns of distress and conflict can be so entrenched that we do not even remember why we are so hurt or angry with one another.
 I work with adolescents with trauma, substance use, eating disorders, and/or suicidal thoughts and feelings and their families to slow things down, hear and understand each other better and create more ease and peace in families.
 Families are so resilient and capable of change quickly.

-I really enjoy working with BIPOC families, multiracial/multiethnic families, families with members who have LGBTQ+ Identities, and polyamorous families.
+I really enjoy working with Black and Brown families, multiracial/multiethnic families, families with members who have LGBTQ+ Identities, and polyamorous families.